Dr. Dre apologizes to the women he beat up in the 90s.

 And he's speaking with Douglas Brinkley Rice University history professor.

-considered a great historian of the presidency, Doug Brinkley.
+He's considered a great historian of the presidency, Doug Brinkley, lives down there in, well, he was in New Orleans.

-He lived down there in, well, he was in New Orleans, Rice, of course, in Houston, and The uh fill-in host, Jim Shuto said, in every election there's a hot candidate early on who captures attention, but then often fades.
+The fill-in host, Jim Schutto, said, in every election, there's a hot candidate early on who captures attention, but then often fades.

 If you think of Michelle Bachman, you think of Rick Perry.